 Whilst there's always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
 The last full event was held in 2019 and was no exception and it was jam-packed with a huge variety of great entertainment.
-We've no doubt that the 2020 lineup will be equally impressive and we should be able to post a complete list here nearer the time.
+We've no doubt that the 2022 lineup will be equally impressive and we should be able to post a complete list here nearer the time.

 Dubbed “the biggest folklore festival of its type in the UK”, Medway’s Rochester Sweeps Festival is always jam-packed with a dazzling array of traditional music, dancing and entertainment and as you’d expect, there’s no shortage of traditional Morris dancers to keep you smiling over the 3-day festivities.

 Of course, there will also be many local bars, cafes and restaurants to serve you food and drink over the weekend as well as plenty of local vendors on Rochester High Street.
-Similar to 2019, we're also expecting and artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2020 too.
+Similar to 2019, we're also expecting an artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2022 too.

 You'll also hopefully be able to enjoy much of what was on offer at last year's Sweeps Festival which included tours of Rochester Cathedral, the Sweeps Concert Night, the awakening of the Jack in the Green and the Sweeps Parade.